firedog1024/DeviceKeyRollover/README.md

 ## Things to consider

 ### Security of the device key
-The key is stored across sessions in the deviceConfig.json file it should be initialized with correct values prior to the first run of this code.
+The key is stored across sessions in the deviceConfig.json file and it should be initialized with correct values prior to the first run of this code.
 In production it is not recommended to store the symmetric device key in the open like this instead either encrypt the value or store within a secure enclave.

-### Letting any cloud applications know the status of the devie key
+### Letting any cloud applications know the status of the device key
-It is advisable that the device use a reported property to indicate the current version or last updated date of the device key so admins know what devices are on what version of the device key.
+It is advisable that the device use a reported property to indicate the current version or last updated date of the device key, so admins know what devices are on what version of the device key.

 ### Cloud to Device message has a TTL (Time To Live)
-Finally note that cloud-to-device messages have a life cycle and when applied to the hub they have a limited life time before they are expired and will not be sent to the device should the device connect after the cloud-to-device message expires.
+Finally, note that cloud-to-device messages have a life cycle and when applied to the hub they have a limited lifetime before they are expired and will not be sent to the device should the device connect after the cloud-to-device message expires.
 This is one reason to let the cloud side of your application know what vewrsion of the symmetrical key it is using.
 This should be updated in the cloud application after the device refreshes it's device key.

-## alternate stratergies for updating the device key
+## Alternate strategies for updating the device key
 Alternative strategies for updating the device key might be to use a desired property to send a new device key to a device and once it has been applied to the device send a reported property status that the key has been changed so it can be deleted from the device twin.
 If the devices are generally always online this could also be performed via a direct method call passing in the new device key.
 The processing of the key and subsequent disconnect/reconnect processing will be the same.

-## x509 certs are a better solution to device security than symmetric keys
+## X.509 certs are a better solution to device security than symmetric keys
 It is worth mentioning that the use of x509 certificates to establish operational identity of your device is a much more secure method of identifying your device to the IoT Hub.
 This is especially true if the certificates are stored in a TPM or secure enclave on the device.
-Please see the following for more information [Authenticate identities with X.509 certificates](https://learn.microsoft.com/en-us/azure/iot-hub/authenticate-authorize-x509)
+Please see the following for more information [Authenticate identities with X.509 certificates](https://learn.microsoft.com/en-us/azure/iot-hub/authenticate-authorize-x509).